darinama/Minecraft-Wiki/crafting.md

 You will need 3 sticks and 3 strings, which can be obtained from spiders.

 ## Arrows
 You will need arrows to shoot with a bow.
-They can be collected from skeletons or crafted.
+They can be collected from skeletons, or crafted.
 <p align="center">
   <img src="./img/crafting/arrow.png" width="380" height="180">
 </p>
 You need 1 stick, 1 feather, and 1 flint, which can be collected from gravel.

 * * *

 # Armor
-To protect yourself from damage you will need armor.
+To protect yourself from taking damage you will need armor.
 Armor can be made of leather, iron, gold, or diamond.
 Armor is made of 4 pieces: a helmet, a chestplate, leggings, and boots.
 Each item will protect one part of your body.

 The guide below will teach you how to craft iron armor.
-If you want to craft leather or diamond armor, for example, you only to replace iron with leather or diamond.
+If you want to craft leather or diamond armor, for example, you only need to replace iron with leather or diamond.

 ## Helmet
 <p align="center">